mishaelkeidar/mishaelkeidar/README.md

-<h1>Full-Stack Developer</h1>

 <h3>About Me</h3>

-<p>I am a full-stack developer with a passion for creating beautiful, functional, and efficient web applications.
+<p>I am a junior full-stack developer with a passion for creating beautiful, functional, and efficient web applications.
 I am eager to continue growing my skills and contribute to impactful projects.</p>

 <h3>Skills</h3>